 Outcomes for clients

-Framework aims to enhance the capacity of the groups, organisations and projects that we work with by supporting the development of:
+Framework aims to enhance the capacity of the groups and organisations that we work with by supporting the development of:

 - The skills and knowledge of staff, management and participants.